-The Bilingualism Research Laboratory focuses on the underlying linguistic mechanisms of bilingual phenomena such as code-switching, blending and borrowing, as well as specific issues that arise in the grammars of heritage speakers and in acquisition.
+The Bilingualism Research Laboratory focuses on the underlying linguistic mechanisms of bilingual phenomena, such as quantifier interpretation, as well as specific issues that arise in the grammars of heritage speakers and in acquisition.
 We are interested in gaining an understanding of bilingualism for its own sake as well as in deploying the data arising in contact situations to test theoretical hypotheses regarding the human faculty of language.
 Our facility is fully equipped for in-lab or field research.